AugustineY07/Neuron_Tracking/README.md

 * Additional Features:
   * dist_mat.m: A function used to generate a 'distance matrix' that gives an idea of whether to exclude certain datasets with poor trackability.
 It is more meaningful to run on datasets with many comparisons.
   * acc.m: A function used to compute recovery rate(without threshold) and accuracy(with threshold).
 Only use if there are validation information.
 Will use a matrix with correct-match cluster labels as input.
+The directory 'supplementary' contains one example validation table 'truth.mat'(from animal AL032 shank 1 dataset 1 and 2).

 * Documentation:
 output.all_results (column code) = [reference(0 for datasets without validation info), d2 clu label, d1 clu label, EMD distance, location distance, waveform distance, vertical distance]